Forget the barefoot running craze. For that matter, forget any other running shoe, and slip on a pair of Hoka One Ones. You’ll never go back.

 When I describe these shoes to other people, I usually say things like, “They are as close to riding a bike as you can get with a running shoe,” “They allow the foot to perform as if you were running without shoes at all,” “These are the bomb,” and “Finally!
 A running shoe that will change the industry for the better.”

-Truly, give them a try, and you’ll thank me.
+Truly, get the right shoe for you, then give them a try, and you’ll thank me.
 I can’t imagine running in anything else.

 Have you already tried any of the Hoka One One shoes?
 If so, which ones, and what was your experience?